All Saints' Cathedral (Milwaukee): Architecture

-Interior Features
+Interior features

 The Olivet Church was initially plain.
 The nave was devoid of decoration, its altar simple.
 The leaded-glass windows were composed of uniform, diamond-shaped, pastel-colored panes.
 As an Episcopal house of worship, the interior underwent significant modifications.
 Between the 1870s and the Great Depression, many of the church's original windows were replaced with richly colored and detailed figurative panels depicting the saints.
 Most were designed and produced in England by Lavers, Barraud and Westlake of London.
 The large rondel window of Christ the King in the narthex came from the London firm of Heaton, Butler and Bayne.
 The stylistic consistency of the windows, with their jewel-like shades, is a distinguishing feature of the sanctuary.

 The high altar and triptych, added in 1922, were the work of Eugene W. Mason, Jr, an architect with Carrère and Hastings.

 The chancel, too, was significantly altered, particularly in the decade after of World War I. During this period, an elaborate rood screen that had been installed in the late nineteenth-century was removed, giving the laity an unobstructed view of the central altar.
-In 1922, the high altar and triptych that serve as the liturgical center of the chancel were presented as a memorial gift to the cathedral.
-Eugene W. Mason, Jr. (1877-1964) an architect with the nationally prominent firm of Carrère and Hastings, received the commission.
+In 1922, the high altar and triptych that serve as the liturgical center of the chancel were installed.
+They were given to the cathedral in memory of Samuel Augustus Field (1819-1911) and his wife Francis (d 1918).
+Eugene W. Mason, Jr. (1877-1964) an architect with the nationally prominent firm of Carrère and Hastings, handled the commission.
 Mason had developed a specialty in such work, designing a massive Baroque organ case for the home of Henry Clay Frick as well as the altar of St. Joseph's chapel in the Church of Saint Mary the Virgin in New York City.
-For All Saints, he created an altar of gold Siena marble on a white marble dias surmounted by a gilded triptych in the Italian Gothic style.
+For All Saints', he created an altar of gold Siena marble on a white marble dias surmounted by a gilded triptych in the Italian Gothic style.
 The central panel depicts the Crucifixion; flanking it are side panels or "wings" depicting other Gospel scenes.
 The bronze door of the tabernacle bears a bas relief of the Lamb of God.
 In the niches of the predella connecting the altar and triptych are sculptural likenesses of Thomas á Becket, Joan of Arc, the Virgin Mary, Francis of Assisi, and Demetrius of Alexandria.
 Above the triptych is a carved crown molding whose central spire is emblazoned with the symbol of the Holy Spirit, a dove.

-Though continually in use as a bishop's see and place of worship from the early 1870s, the modification of canonical law to comport with the bishops' intentions for All Saints was not complete until the late 1880s.
-All Saints was consecrated as a cathedral only when it became debt-free in 1898.
+Though continually in use as a bishop's see and place of worship from the early 1870s, the modification of canonical law to comport with the bishops' intentions for All Saints' was not complete until the late 1880s.
+The Cathedral was formally consecrated in 1898, when it became debt-free.